Gimme! Gimme! Gimme! (A Man After Midnight): Release history

-Certifications and sales
+Certifications

 A-Teens version

 "Gimme!
 Gimme!
 Gimme!
 (A Man After Midnight)" was A-Teens' third single (fourth in other territories) from their first album The ABBA Generation, a collection of ABBA cover versions.

-When the single was released in 1999 in Sweden, it earned a Gold certification.
-It also became their third top ten hit there and the band's third top 40 hit in Germany.
-The song peaked at no. 51 in Switzerland, no. 27 in the Netherlands, no. 20 in Mexico, and no. 22 in Argentina and Chile.

-"Gimme!
-Gimme!
-Gimme!
-(A Man After Midnight)" was recorded in Spanish for the Latin American promotion that started in early 2000.
+The song was remixed for its single release.
+The single became their third top-10 hit in Sweden, where it earned a gold certification.
+The song was also recorded in Spanish.

 Music video

-The music video was directed by Sebastian Reed, and it was filmed in Sweden.
+The music video was directed by Sebastian Reed and filmed in Sweden.
+The video uses the remixed radio version.
 The video starts with the boys entering a warehouse, where they find a crystal ball.
 Inside, there is an "alternate world" where they perform the song.
 Part of the video also features the band at a bowling alley where they play a few games against each other.

-The video had high rotation on several music channels beginning year 2000, but it was not as successful as the first singles.